 Speaking Engagements

-To submit a request for a speaking engagement with Carolina, the founder of My Undocumented Life, please fill out the form below.
-Carolina participates in speaking engagements addressing students and/or school personnel across the country (online only at this time given travel restrictions).
+To submit a request for a speaking engagement with Carolina, the founder and chief editor of My Undocumented Life, please fill out the form below.
+Carolina participates in speaking engagements addressing students or school personnel across the country.

-To learn more about my background you can visit the About Us page.
+To learn more about Carolina’s background you can visit the About Us page.

 Here are the topics that I usually discuss with undocumented students (I can address other issues upon request):